 Making ECD Systems Flow.

-Factory-style workflow boards provide a visually effective way to identify blockages within the system of registering Early Childhood Development (ECD) centres with the Department of Social Development (DSD).
-Only registered centres are able to access much-needed operational funding from the government.
+Inspired by the private sector, factory-style workflow boards are used to provide a visually effective way to identify blockages within the system of registering Early Childhood Development (ECD) Centres with the Department of Social Development (DSD).

 In partnership with DSD and Ilifa Labantwana, we drew inspiration from the private sector to find simple solutions to improve registration systems efficiency.

-Low-tech workflow boards are often used in the private sector as a visualization tool.
+Low-tech workflow boards are often used in the private sector as visualization tools.
 They have been shown to improve work efficiency and flow in factories across the world, because they clearly show what blockages in the system need to be addressed, and when.